tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Functional Jump Pad
 Duration: hh:mm:ss

-If you placed the **jump pad tile** in to the environment you might notice, that it does not work.
+If you placed the **jump pad tile** into the environment, you might notice that it does not work.
 This is because we have not given the tile any functionality.

-One option would be to make it a **separate scene**, code a script that would detect the player, and apply force to the player.
+One option would be to make it a **separate scene**, code a script that would **detect** the player, and **apply** force to the player.

-The second and much easier option is to paint the physics property of `linear_velocity` to the tile in the `TileSet`.
-This will apply velocity to every body, that is touching the tile.
+The second and much easier option is to **paint** the physics property of `linear_velocity` to the tile in the `TileSet`.
+This will **apply** velocity to every movable body, that is touching the tile.
+(Only if the tile has the body's collision layer enabled in the collision mask).

 ![](img/LinearVelocity.png)
 1. Open the `platforming_tileset.tres` file